Fnac Logo

 Fnac LogoFnac Logo PNG

-The visual sign carries the message of a good mood and entertainment.
-The treats are given out in the form of a compact package that depicts the Fnac logo.
+The visual sign conveys a sense of good mood and entertainment.
+The treats are packaged in a compact container bearing the Fnac logo.
 It is enough to open the package, and warm, pleasant emotions are guaranteed.

 Fnac: Brand overview